GreyRook/code-with-style/docs/git/index.md

  * One ticket can (and sometimes should) have multiple merge requests.
  * But one merge request should only have one ticket.
 There might be cases where one MR solves multiple related issues that share a root cause.

+See [Code Review Developer Guide](../review/index.md) on best practices for merge requests and reviews

 ## Examples & Best Practices